MeMadao/Secret-Sing-Box_PiHole/Docs/README-EN.md

 # Secret-Sing-Box + Pi-hole

-!!!
-In develop

-Currentle, doesn't work with PiHole v6
+Currentle, doesn't work with PiHole v6: PiHole v6 uses Lua instead of PHP, which makes configuring Nginx more difficult (which ultimately makes no sense).

 ### Adds Pi-hole for flexible configuration of ad blocking and other unwanted domains when using [Sing-box](https://github.com/SagerNet/sing-box)